Spin wheel campaigns that capture leads without giving away the store

 The seven pieces of a working spin wheel

 The wheel is the visible 10 percent.
-The other 90 percent is what decides whether the campaign hits the metric.
+The other 90 percent is what decides whether the engagement hits the metric.

 Prize structure